A super fun collection of easy and cheap Valentines for kids- includes both food and non-food ideas!

 8. 4 Non-Candy Valentines from Pretty Prudent

 These are just plain cute and fun!
-And you can get a 36 ct. pack of Valentine pencils from Amazon for just $8.41 (or $0.23 each), making it a very inexpensive Valentine!
+And you can get a 36 ct. pack of Valentine pencils from Amazon for less than $10.00, making it a very inexpensive Valentine!

 11. Same School Valentine from Hello Bee

-Such a fun Valentine idea for classmates using individual bags of Goldfish crackers.
-If you want to make this even more cost effective, buy the goldfish in bigger packages, divide them into smaller bags and then attach the label to that.
-(As you see in some of the other ideas listed here.)
+Such a fun Valentine’s idea for classmates using individual bags of Goldfish crackers.
+If you want to make this even more cost-effective, buy the goldfish in bigger packages, divide them into smaller bags and then attach the label to that.

-12. Have a Ball Valentine from Less Ordinary Designs
+12. Have a Ball Valentine from Dixie Delights

 I know these would be popular at our house as my children think they can never have too many of these little rubber balls.
-You can get a 25 ct. pack of the balls for just $12.20 (or $0.48 each) from Amazon.
+You can get a 25 ct. pack of the balls inexpensively here.

 13. Sucker for You Valentine from 30 Minute Crafts